2027 UEFA Conference League final: Host selection

 Beşiktaş Stadium was selected as the venue by the UEFA Executive Committee during their meeting in Dublin, Republic of Ireland, on 22 May 2024.
-However, after discussions with stakeholders, the Turkish Football Federation decided to request UEFA to instead host the final at the New Ankara Stadium in Ankara, which is currently under construction.
+This will be the second European final to take place at Beşiktaş Stadium, having hosted the previous season's Europa League final.
+After discussions with stakeholders, the Turkish Football Federation decided to request UEFA to instead host the final at the New Ankara Stadium in Ankara, which is currently under construction.
 However, this is contingent on the stadium's completion in time.

 Match

 Details

 The winner of semi-final 1 will be designated as the "home" team for administrative purposes.